GoogleCloudPlatform/community/tutorials/write.md

 1. Commit your changes and open a [pull request](https://help.github.com/articles/using-pull-requests/).

-    After you create a pull request, a reviewer will review your submission.
-The reviewer will make editorial and production changes to the tutorial to ensure that it follows the style guide and
+    After you create a pull request, a reviewer reviews your submission.
+The reviewer will make some editorial and production changes to the tutorial directly to ensure that it follows the style guide.
+The reviewer may also leave comments asking for changes or clarifications.

 1. Work with the reviewer to resolve any issues found during the review.